Michael Manuel: Life and career

-Manuel also periodically directed and served as a set designer for the Met.
+Manuel also periodically directed and set-designed for the Met.
 In December 1960 he both directed and designed a new production of Christoph Willibald Gluck's Alceste for the Met debut of soprano Eileen Farrell.
 Other operas he directed at the Met included Gluck's Orfeo ed Euridice (1962, with Kerstin Meyer and Lucine Amara in the title roles); and Richard Strauss's Elektra (1962, with Elektra with Gerda Lammers as the title heroine).
-In the summer of 1962 he directed productions of Puccini's Madama Butterfly, Strauss's Salome, Puccini's La Boheme, and Puccini's Tosca for the Cincinnati Opera's summer season at the Cincinnati Zoo and Botanical Garden.
+In the summer of 1962 he directed productions of Puccini's Madama Butterfly, Strauss's Salome, Puccini's La bohème, and Puccini's Tosca for the Cincinnati Opera's summer season at the Cincinnati Zoo and Botanical Garden.